Applying for a Library Card

 You can place a HOLD on an item free of charge from any library terminal, or over the Web by clicking "Catalog" on the Library’s Web Page.
 After searching for the title you want to reserve, select the library location to which you want the item sent and we will notify you by e-mail, a computer-generated telephone call or a postcard when it is available for pick up.
 If you need help with the Hold service, library staff will guide you through the process or place the hold for you.
 The maximum number of holds on a patron record at any time is 30.
 Placing a hold is free.
 However, a $1.00 fee will be charged if an item placed on hold is not canceled or picked up by the "Hold Until" date.

 If you would like an e-mail reminder before your library materials are due, when they are overdue, and when items placed on hold are available for pick-up, please contact your local library agency.
-You may also submit your e-mail address online by clicking the link to the Change of Address Form.
+You may also submit your e-mail address online in the Enhanced My Account.